isc-projects/bind9/doc/arm/reference.rst

    validation in order to detect and reject ill-formed or hand-crafted headers.
 Apart from that, this additional data, while accepted, is not currently used by BIND for anything else.

+   By default, no client is allowed to send queries that contain PROXYv2 protocol headers, even when support for the protocol is enabled in a :any:`listen-on` statement.
+If you are interested in enabling the PROXYv2 protocol support, you may also want to take a look at :namedconf:ref:`allow-proxy` and :namedconf:ref:`allow-proxy-on` options to adjust the corresponding ACLs.

    If a TLS configuration is specified, :iscman:`named` will listen for DNS-over-TLS (DoT) connections, using the key and certificate specified in the